 Is this dish Indian?

 Well, yes and no. Potatoes, tomatoes and chillies all came from South America.
-The Portuguese have reasonable claim to introducing the trio to India and the Indian Ocean trading networks which touched Kenya’s Eastern seaboard.
+The Portuguese have reasonable claim to introducing the trio to India via the Indian Ocean trading networks which also touched Kenya’s Eastern seaboard.

 This dish bears certain similarities to, and important differences from , the classic Spanish tapas dish Patatas Brava.

-Perhaps the dish has roots in Kenyan soil too, where a blend of trading cultures produced a food style that owes a great deal to the networks long established between India and the Eastern coasts of Africa.
+I’m sure the dish has roots in Kenyan soil too, where a blend of trading cultures produced a food style that owes a great deal to the networks long established between India, the Arabian peninsula, the spice islands off the coasts of South East Asia and the Eastern coasts of Africa.

 The Periplus of the Erythraean Sea, also known by its Latin name as the Periplus Maris Erythraei, (Eritrea?) is a Greco-Roman account written in Koine Greek which describes navigation and trading opportunities from Roman Egyptian ports along the coast of the Red Sea, and others along the Horn of Africa, to the Sindh region of Pakistan, and southwestern India and back along the various monsoon winds via the Eastern seaboard of Africa, calling at places like Zanzibar, Pemba, Malindi and Lamu.
 The text has been ascribed to various dates between the first and third centuries, with a mid-first century date now the most commonly accepted.
 Though the author is unknown, it is clearly a first hand description by someone familiar with the area and is nearly unique in providing accurate insights into what the ancient European and Middle Eastern world knew about the lands around the Indian Ocean.
 Get more on that, here.